kubernetes/kompose/docs/architecture.md

 }
 ```

-If you wish to add more providers which contain different kind of objects, transformer would be the place to look into.
+If you wish to add more providers containing different kinds of objects, the Transformer would be the place to look into.
 Currently, Kompose supports Kubernetes (by default) and OpenShift providers.
 More details at:

 - [kompose/pkg/transformer](https://github.com/kubernetes/kompose/tree/master/pkg/transformer)
 - [kompose/pkg/transformer/Kubernetes](https://github.com/kubernetes/kompose/tree/master/pkg/transformer/kubernetes)